Note: Before tax year 2019, line 58400 was line 5840.

 If you are able to claim the caregiver amount for a dependent relative, and the dependant is eligible for the disability tax credit, any unused portion of this credit may be transferable to you.
 If you cannot claim the caregiver amount because the dependent's income is too high, you may still be able to transfer any unused portion of the disability tax credit.

-If, at any time in the tax year, you (either alone or with another person) maintained a dwelling where you and a dependent relative lived, you may be able to claim the Caregiver Amount tax credit, in the amount indicated above.
-The dependent must have been 18 years of age or over, and dependent on you due to a mental or physical infirmity.
+If, at any time in the tax year, you (either alone or with another person) maintained a dwelling where you and a dependant relative lived, you may be able to claim the Caregiver Amount tax credit, in the amount indicated above.
+The dependant must have been 18 years of age or over, and dependent on you due to a mental or physical infirmity.
 This tax credit is reduced if the dependant's income exceeds a certain level.
 The dependant must be your child or grandchild, or your or your spouse or common-law partner's sibling, niece, nephew, aunt, or uncle (for parent or grandparent see above).
 They must have been a resident of Canada, and the tax credit is not available if they were just visiting you.

 CRA may ask for a signed statement from a medical practitioner showing when the impairment began, and the expected duration of the impairment.
 This would not be needed if a form T2201, Disability Tax Credit Certificate, has already been provided for the dependant.